Winterreisender/webviewko/README.md

 webviewko provides a Kotlin Multiplatform binding to [webview](https://github.com/webview/webview), a tiny cross-platform webview library to build modern cross-platform desktop GUIs using [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/), WebKit and [WebKitGTK](https://webkitgtk.org/).

+---

+**Looking for Developers to Take Over This Project**
+Unfortunately, due to my busy schedule during graduate school and my loss of interest in the Kotlin technology, I am no longer willing to maintain this project.
+If anyone is interested in taking over the maintenance of this project, please contact me by submitting an issue.
+I will hand over the development of this project to you.

+---

 ![screenshot](docs/media/screenshot.jpg)

 ## Getting Started